-He gave all his practical, Godly love in selfless service to God: Rom.
+He gave all his practical, Godly love in selfless service to Jesus Christ to glorify His Wonderful Name: Rom.
 12:1-2.

-Paul The Servant received it all from the Father, and by God’s immeasurable grace He provided for all of Paul’s needs, thereby placing Paul in the blessed position to give his spiritual gifts entirely free of charge: 1 Pet.
+Paul The Servant freely received it all from the Father, and by God’s immeasurable grace He provided for all of Paul’s needs, thereby placing Paul in the blessed position to give everything entirely free of charge: 1 Pet.
 2:5.

-For excellent, free teaching on the real Biblical ‘elderly’ of Jesus’ body, the ‘ecclesia,’ ‘called out assembly,’ or the body of Christ, read ‘The Great Ecclesiastical Conspiracy,’ by George Davis and Michael Clark.
-Get it on our friend Curtis’ website at: http://www.inthebeginnig.com
+For excellent, free teaching on the Biblical ‘elderly’ of Jesus’ body, the ‘ecclesia,’ ‘called out assembly,’ or the body of Christ, read ‘The Great Ecclesiastical Conspiracy,’ by George Davis and Michael Clark.
+Get it on my friend Curtis’ website at: http://www.inthebeginnig.com